kyma-project/kyma/docs/security/08-03-add-connector.md

 ## Prerequisites

 <div tabs>
   <details>
   <summary>
   GitHub
   </summary>

-  To add a GitHub connector to Dex, [register](https://github.com/settings/applications/new) a new OAuth application in GitHub.
+  To add a GitHub connector to Dex, [register](https://github.com/settings/applications/new) a new OAuth2 application in GitHub.
 Set the authorization callback URL to `https://dex.{CLUSTER_DOMAIN}/callback`.
   After you complete the registration, [request](https://help.github.com/articles/requesting-organization-approval-for-oauth-apps/) for an organization approval.

   >**NOTE:** To authenticate in Kyma using GitHub, the user must be a member of a GitHub [organization](https://help.github.com/articles/creating-a-new-organization-from-scratch/) that has at least one [team](https://help.github.com/articles/creating-a-team/).